SwiftGen/SwiftGen/Documentation/Articles/SwiftLint-Integration.md

 Feel free to use this and adapt to your needs, especially:

-* This example makes SwiftLint generate _errors_ when it finds a match of an usage of the Apple API instead of the SwiftGen constants.
-Maybe instead you want to be less strict about it and use `severity: warning` instead in your project
+* This example makes SwiftLint generate _errors_ when it finds an usage of the Apple API where a SwiftGen constant should be used instead.
+Maybe you prefer to be less strict about it and use `severity: warning` rather than error in your project
 * The `message` this example configuration displays mention the name of the `enums` generated that the user should use.
-If you customised the name of such enum (typically with `params: { "enumName": "somethingElse" }` in your `swiftgen.yml` config file), you might want to adapt the messages reported by SwiftLint accordingly.
+If you've customised the name of such enum (typically with `params: { "enumName": "somethingElse" }` in your `swiftgen.yml` config file), you may want to adapt the messages reported by SwiftLint accordingly.

 ## Contribution